 Ice is not only troublesome for humans, it is also dangerous for dogs.
-Ice can cause burns to paw pads, so warm solid soled boots are necessary to keep dogs safe.
+Ice can cause burns to paw pads, so warm winter dog boots are necessary to keep dogs safe.
 Of course, unless a dog needs to be out on ice covered terrain, he should be safely kept indoors.

 If you protect your home from ice using ice melts, make sure that you only use pet-friendly anti-icing products that will not harm your dog if he walks on, or even licks it.

 Dogs that live in areas that frequently experience snow or dogs that work in snow covered terrain can benefit from warm solid soled boots for protection.

 Dogs residing in areas that experience particularly cold temperatures can benefit from a number of clothing items from boots to sweaters to coats.

 Many factors should be taken into account when selecting cold weather clothing for dogs such as a dog’s body weight, coat density, overall health, age, and breed.